CodeForPhilly/philly-ward-leaders/README.md

 **Contentful**
 Poking around [their website](https://www.contentful.com/) may be enough, but it would be helpful to create a free account and poke around to make sure you understand the concept of a CMS-as-a-Service.

-**Webpack**
+**Vite**
-[Webpack](https://webpack.js.org/) is a tool that aids you in pulling your hair out, building up frustration, and considering leaving front-end development behind for good.
-You can also use it to combine JavaScript modules into a bundled file that can be run in the browser.
-In this project it’s also used to run a local development server.
-Webpack can do *a ton* of things, and one of the trade-offs is that it’s rather confusing to configure and debug.
+[Vite](https://vite.dev/guide/) Is used to build and combine JavaScript modules into a bundled file that can be run in the browser.
+In this project it’s also used to run a local development server and the server for e2e tests.

 **Modern JavaScript features**
 This application is written in modern JavaScript (ES2015-ES2017) with language features such as [arrow functions](https://github.com/DrkSephy/es6-cheatsheet#arrow-functions), [destructuring](https://github.com/DrkSephy/es6-cheatsheet#destructuring), [object spread operator](https://codeburst.io/master-javascripts-object-spread-operator-3803430e99aa), and [async/await](http://nikgrozev.com/2017/10/01/async-await/).

-**Babel**
-[Babel](https://babeljs.io/) allows us to support older browsers by transpiling our modern source code into source code that is more widely supported.

 **Vue.js**
 We chose this framework because it’s relatively easy to get up-to-speed in, even if you’ve never used a JS framework before.
 But there are probably a few Vue.js-only things you’ll find yourself scratching your head about if it’s your first Vue.js app.
 It would be worth reading through their [really great guide](https://vuejs.org/v2/guide/).